bitterhalt/dots-river/README.md

 | Super + F                             | Toggle fullscreen                                    |
 | Super + Left + Mouse                  | Float and move the window                            |
 | Super + Alt + {H,J,K,L}               | Change layout orientation {left,bottom,top,right}    |

+## Note

+> If you have just installed Void and copied everything from here, you won't get working system just yet.
+>
+> Check out but **Don't run** _/.local/bin/void/void_kickstart.sh_ to get the idea what services are needed
+>
+> Good luck!

 #### Sources where I stole most of my cool stuff ⭐